Schuss Mountain Ski Patrol has one objective: To maintain the safety of all skiers, riders, and staff on the ski slopes.

 Know The Code

-• Those ahead of you have the right of way.
+• People ahead or downhill of you have the right-of-way.
+You must avoid them.

-• Keep off closed trails and out of bounds areas.
+• Keep off closed trails and out of closed areas.

 Kids on Lifts